Code-Institute-Submissions/MS2_Donut_Forget/README.md

 ## Features

 ### Existing Features
-* Home page:
-    * Animated text and main menu, and Simpsons theme tune music
-    * Main menu with links to all site pages, settings menu and help modal.
-    * Settings menu with controls to enable/disable Music, Sound effects and Persistent Storage (toggles between local storage and session storage).

 * Start Button
     * The game starts with a start button in the game's modal.
 A short explanation suggesting the player to match cards is provided.
 When the button is clicked the game starts and the timer fires up.